 Three beers that are so simple to make, simple in character and overall there are too many of these.
 Hopefully Australia starts to realise that pale ales are not really the greatest.
 Though we are still far behind other countries there are breweries and brewers creating far better, more complex beers, rather than beers that take 3 weeks to pop out.
 Good beers to quaff, that’s it.

 What a long and pointless comment.
-I originally made a joke here about NE IPAs or something but then I re-read Ben’s comment and lost the fucking will to make jokes.
-What a dull, pointless, dead shit thing to say.
+I originally made a joke here about NE IPAs or something but then I re-read Ben’s comment and lost the will to make jokes.
+What a dull and pointless thing to say.
 Ben, there better be something better next for me to riff off buddy because I need to boost my spirits and pad out this blog post.

 Popular doesn’t mean best.